How to write LinkedIn posts: 6 practical tips

 Start documenting interesting interactions with your clients, the lessons you learn throughout the week, some wins and failures of your projects, career milestones, etc. All of that serves as a good base for your posts.

 Remember that sometimes the most straightforward ideas work wonders.
-Look at the content piece created by Linkedist Brand Manager Raminta – it’s an excellent example of creating a simple yet relevant post.
+Look at the content piece created by Linkedist's Former Senior Project Manager Emilis – it’s an excellent example of creating a simple yet relevant post.

 The very first sentence can make or break your post.
 So focus on a powerful hook sentence to attract your audience’s attention immediately.